tsnellgrove/dark_castle2/castle_to_do2.md

 				- DONE: Worked - had to add return state_dict['end_of_game'] to all interpreter_txt returns - not just the last one!!
 			- DONE: delete comments
 			- DONE: final play-through testing
 - move as much code into interpreter_txt as possible
 		- DONE: move start of adventure text into interpreter_txt
 		- DONE: execute "start game" code based on start_of_game = True
-		- move remaining variable assignments to interpreter - move to top of routine
+		- DONE: move remaining variable assignments to interpreter - move to top of routine
-		- full play-thorugh test
+		- DONE: first half play-thorugh test (iron_portcullis openned)
+		- second half play-through test (win!)
 	- All input and output from main routine
 		- DONE: input already gathered there
 		- print to buffer variable and then actually print buffer variable in main